pattichis/projects/proposal.md

     portions of your paper.
 You should not ignore how the pieces connect to each other.

-Everything should be properly formated as demonstrated in [properly formatted paper components](https://github.com/pattichis/projects/blob/main/format-examples.md).
+Everything should be properly formatted as demonstrated in [properly formatted paper components](https://github.com/pattichis/projects/blob/main/format-examples.md).

 **Project proposal assessment**

 The goal of this assignment is to prepare you for a successful project.

+## Project proposal and revised proposal grading
+The information is available in the [grading rubric](https://github.com/pattichis/projects/blob/main/Project-proposal-grade-rubric.pdf).

 This first assignment requires drafts of your material that will be reviewed in an online one-to-one meeting.